-For its investment properties that are complete and whose fair value are reliably measurable, the Group engages annually independent valuation specialists to determine its fair value.
-The appraisers used market approach for its land, which is based on comparable market data and income approach for its buildings, which are based on future cash flows available for such properties.
-Gain from change in fair value of investment properties amounted to ₱558.62 million, ₱260.93 million and ₱376.90 million in 2020, 2019 and 2018, respectively.
-The carrying value of the investment properties amounted to ₱13,627.58 million and ₱12,932.52 million as of December 31, 2020 and 2019, respectively (see Note 10).
+For its investment properties that are complete and whose fair values are reliably measurable, the Group engages annually independent valuation specialists to determine its fair value.
+The appraisers used income approach for its land and buildings which are based on future cash flows available for such properties.
+Gain from change in fair value of investment properties amounted to ₱225.50 million, ₱558.62 million and ₱260.93 million in 2021, 2020 and 2019, respectively.
+The carrying value of the investment properties amounted to ₱13,995.03 million and ₱13,627.58 million as of December 31, 2021 and 2020, respectively (see Note 11).